codeforamerica/straymapper/README.md

     $ sudo apt-get install postgresql-9.1-postgis

 ### Mac Environment
-Instructions for creating a development environment on Mac.
-This requires that [Homebrew] is installed.

-    $ brew install geos
-    $ brew install proj
-    $ brew install gdal

 This project uses PostgreSQL/Postgis and the best way to get this setup on the mac is by downloading [Postgres.app]

 [Homebrew]: http://mxcl.github.com/homebrew/